2kages/runpod-depth-flow/README.md

 - ffmpeg
 - s3 account
-- run on any cheap GPU serverless (T4 or L4 should be more than enough)
+- run on any NVIDIA GPU serverless on RunPod

 # prepare environment variable